 The families that produce Mezcal Union Uno have generations of mezcal experience.
 Union operates as a sort of collective for several producer-families.

 |Rating:||(29 reviews) - Write a review|

 |Maguey:||Barril, Cirial, Espadin|

 |Style:||Blend, Ensamble, Joven|

 About this mezcal

-Mezcal Unión Uno uses farm-grown Espadin agave and wild Cirial agave.
+Mezcal Unión Uno uses farm-grown maguey Espadin and wild maguey Cirial.
 This agave is cut and roasted for four days.
 The families that produce Union have several generations experience as their main craft.
 Union uses a collection of different producer-families in the region to produce their bottles.
-Earlier batches of Union Uno contained a third agave: Barril.
+Earlier batches of Union Uno contained a third maguey: Barril.

 Read more about Mezcal Union on our blog: Mezcal Union Palenque Tour